-Their problem appeared in the House of Bats when one bat cut off the Hero Twin’s head.
-The lords of Xibalba took the head to the ball court as a trophy, but the other twin luckily managed to return the head to his brother and rescued him.
+Their problem appeared in the House of Bats when one bat cut off the Hero Twin's head.
+The lords of Xibalba took the head to the ball court as a trophy, but the other twin luckily returned to rescue his brother's head.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer

 Updated on October 17, 2022